 Since completing the construction of their new foyer, Mentzer says the dynamic has totally changed.
 People now stand around and talk and fellowship before and after services, something that never happened before the renovation.

 Along with helping people connect by adding generous lobby space, Second Church also converted its old gym into a new venue for a Next Gen service so that young adults could feel a part of the congregation.

 “We have a tremendous ministry for children and youth,” says Mentzer.
 “What happened though is these teenagers didn’t have anything after they graduated.
 We know the statistics of young people leaving the church.
 We wanted to address this need so we followed the research, and we visited churches that we felt were reaching Millennials well.”

-Second Church holds its Next Gen service at the same time as its third service in the main sanctuary, and the young adults are thrilled with their new worship space.
+The young adults are thrilled with their new worship space.
 Even with the addition of this service for young adults, the church can comfortably accommodate the influx of people between services because the new lobby and sanctuary provide ample space for more people.